HandOfGod94/kafkatail/README.md

 ### Known Limitation

 * No/Limited support for consuming from multiple partitions at same time:
-  When you don't specific `--partition` arg while starting `kafkatail`, it defaults to `partition 0`.
+  When you don't specify `--partition` opt while starting `kafkatail`, it defaults to `partition 0`.
   Although if you specify `--group_id`, it will tail from all the partition but there are caveats:
   * you will have an extra consumer group entry on kafka topic
   * `--offset` option doesn't work with `--gorup_id`